SkoolNotes/Taproot/2020HIST201/KBhHIST201Trauttmann.md

 		* All had the shared goal of making money for the Company
 		* Minimal government for the goal of law-and-order
 	* Jesuits spreader Christianity  => Beschi very successful.
 BEI.C eventually prohibited it.
-	* Family and civil disputes settled based on religious court; criminal and contract law were made uniform
+	* Family and civil disputes settled based on religious court; criminal and contract law were made uniform => law that hinged on religion remained a problem until this day
 	*